Sixth Form Courses

 Will I go on any trips?

 Each year, we take the students on a visit to the Houses of Parliament where we take a tour and complete a variety of workshops.
-Last year, we were lucky enough to witness debates in the Commons about the controversial awarding of PPE contracts to friends of Ministers and have a Q&A with Oliver Heald, our local MP.
+In 2023, we were lucky enough to witness debates in the Commons about the controversial awarding of PPE contracts to friends of Ministers and have a Q&A with Oliver Heald, our former local MP.

 What careers could this lead on to?